Part 1: Software licensing in video game development – a practical guide

 In 2014, a dispute between Epic Games and now-defunct Silicon Knights resulted in a $9.2million award to Epic Games and an order to destroy all unsold copies of Silicon Knight’s games using Unreal Engine 3.
 Earlier this year, a public spat between game engine developer Unity and cloud development platform provider Improbable relating to a breach of Unity’s T&Cs left developers using Improbable’s instance of the Unity engine on SpatialOS hanging in uncertainty.
 These cases highlight the importance of reviewing those wordy licence agreements.

-In this two-part series of articles, we hope to give budding video games developers some food for thought throughout their process of curating relevant technologies, libraries and tools, and whether you may require video game lawyers or a digital media lawyer to help you.
+In this two-part series of articles, we hope to give budding video games developers some food for thought throughout their process of curating relevant technolo gies, libraries and tools, and whether you may require video game lawyers or a digital media lawyer to help you.

 Understanding the conditions under which a software component (no matter how small) is ‘sold’ to the studio is important to ensure that the terms sit comfortably with the studio’s expected uses.
 By reviewing T&Cs, a studio can avoid unpleasant surprises by way of unintended breaches of the terms or being imposed additional licence fees, and can future-proof itself against having to renegotiate or reconsider the suitability of the tool in future projects.